USA Roller Sports

 USA Roller Sports (USARS), formerly the United States Amateur Confederation of Roller Skating, is the national governing body of competitive roller sports (inline skating and roller skating) in the United States.
-It is recognized by the International Roller Sports Federation (FIRS) and the United States Olympic Committee.
+It is recognized by the World Skate and the United States Olympic Committee.

 USA Roller Sports has sponsored amateur roller skating competitions at the regional and national level since 1937 in figure skating, speed skating and roller hockey; and since 2011 in roller derby.
 USARS has been the United States representative for the International Federation of Roller Sports (FIRS) since 1972, when it obtained this designation after the merger of two predecessor roller skating federations (the Roller Skating Rink Operators' Association or RSROA established in 1937, and the U. S. Amateur Roller Skating Association, or USARSA).
 The organization exercises jurisdiction over matters pertaining to the participation of United States roller skaters in international competition, including existing or potential Pan American Games and Olympic Games participation.

-The USARS mission statement is: "USARS is dedicated to creating, enhancing and conducting the best competitions and programs for roller sports.
-We instill the drive to win and be the absolute best… in sport and in life."

 USA Hockey Inline was one of two governing bodies for the sport of inline hockey in the United States.
 It was created in December 1994 by USA Hockey.
 On May 10, 2011, USA Hockey announced that it was terminating its inline program, and that all inline hockey memberships would expire on August 31, 2011, and encouraged USA Hockey inline members to transfer to USARS.